 Cascade Falls Trail: 2 miles round trip, easy.
 The trail head is at the back of the Bay View Campground on the south side of Emerald Bay.
 Park and follow the Bay View Trail and veer right at the Cascade Falls Trail.
 This will take you to the falls overlooking Cascade Lake.
 Be careful, the rocks can be slippery.
 Follow the creek upstream and enjoy the large granite boulders and water hole.
 No wilderness permit required.

 Velma Lakes Trail: 11 miles round trip, moderate.
 A wilderness permit is required for this hike in Desolation Wilderness.
-Use the Eagle Lake trail head for this hike, approximately 10 miles south to the back of Emerald Bay.
+Use the Bay View (preferred) or the Eagle Lake trail head for this hike, approximately 10 miles south to the back of Emerald Bay.
 Make a right at the Eagle Falls trailhead parking lot.
 Start on the Eagle Falls Trail and veer left at the Velma Lakes Trail sign.
-You will pass beautiful Eagle Lake on your way to Upper, Middle, and Lower Velma Lakes.
+You will pass Granite Lake on the Bay View or Eagle Lake on Eagle Lake Trail your way to Upper, Middle, and Lower Velma Lakes.
 This is a great spot for swimming and camping.